Huegoxaga/notes/finance/related-concepts.md

   - For old asset only the EAC of the next year should be checked becuase it will also increase, and the economic life is always the next year
     - This is known as the `One Year Principle`: when annual capital costs will be low in comparison to O&M costs and EAC(total) will be increasing each N, and the yearly operating costs are monotonically increasing, the economic life of the defender is one year and total EAC is the cost of using the defender for one more year
 - If the operating costs are not smoothly increasing, a detailed year-to-year comparison has to be conducted

+### Benefit-cost Analysis (BCA)

+- Mostly used by public sectors
+- `Benefit-Cost Ratio` = `Equivalent Worth of Net Benefits` / `Equivalent Worth of Net Costs`
+  - `PW Benefits / PW Costs`, `FW Benefits/ FW Costs`, `AW Benefits / AW Costs` all work
+  - Only work on the project when the ratio is greater than one
+- `Conventional B/C Ratio` = `EW net benefits` / (`EW initial costs` + `EW O&M costs`)
+- `Modified B/C Ratio` = (`EW net benefits` - `EW O&M costs`) / `EW initial costs`
+- `Net Benefits` = `Expected Benefits` - `Disbenefits`
+  - Disbenefits are negatives effects on individuals or groups
+- For mutually exclusive project rank project by initial cost, from low to high and eliminate projects that has incremental Benefit-Cost Ratio being less than 1
+  - Incremental benefit-cost ratio calculates the ratio between benefit difference over cost difference of two projects
+  - Invremental benefit-cost ratio is undefined when the cost different ratio is zero, in those cases choose project with greatest benefits first
+  - When cost difference is zero, pick project with lowest costs

 # Statistics Concepts